 3. Quality and Quantity

-The going rate for a great therapist in most major cities is between $150-$300 per session.
-Most insurance companies pay therapists between $40-$90 per session which must include time spent writing notes, treatment plans and billing.
+Most insurance companies pay therapists a fraction of the session fee which must include time spent writing notes, treatment plans and billing.

 Submitting insurance claims is time-consuming and confusing, it requires a lot of paperwork and usually takes months to get paid by insurance companies.
 Many therapists have to hire a billing professional to help them manage insurance claims to make sure they actually get paid.
 Sometimes, insurance companies decide they will not reimburse for sessions and the provider is left unpaid.
 Therapist who accept insurance have to see more clients which may tax them emotionally and insurance companies will only pay them for 40-45 minutes which means shorter session times, these factors effect you as a consumer.